 Questions to ask household shipping companies

 Check if they are FIDI FAIM certified.
-FIDI FAIM is the only quality standard specifically designed for International Removals.
+FIDI FAIM is the only quality standard specifically designed for international shipping.
 It's a bit like the 'gas safe' register for Plumbers and helps give you peace of mind that you're entrusting a reputable company.
 Achieving the certification shows you a shipping company has been pre-vetted by independent auditors to meet the standards of services required and has all the appropriate licenses and permits in place.

 Is your container exclusive use or shared (shipping by air is a whole different topic which we will cover in another blog)?
 If shared is this being sent via a consolidator or as groupage?
 This will possibly have implications on the timescale (as above).
 It’s important to check the global reach to ensure that your destination is covered.

 Are there any charges you might face that won't be included in the quote?
-This can vary between moving companies so make sure to find out if anything is excluded, for example customs inspections (typically excluded).
+This can vary between moving companies so make sure to find out if anything is excluded, for example, customs inspections (typically excluded).
 TIP: If you don't know some of the information about your move yet, ask what their quote assumes, for example, if you don't have a destination address what mileage from the port is covered in your quote?
 This helps you understand the scope of potential additional charges if something changes.
 It could also be advisable to find out if the company works with any third parties.

 As with quotes, insurance policies tend to vary by company.
 Some are all risks cover, some total loss, some include pairs and sets, mould and mildew and mechanical derangement cover, others ask for an additional premium to cover these risks, some policies require you to pay the first part of a claim (The excess) others don't.
 Make sure you understand your level of protection.

-What paperwork will you need to complete?
+8. What paperwork will you need to complete?

 Find out about the customs process and what paperwork you'll need to complete.
-This should be the same answer for every company, but is a good way to test their expertise and find out what assistance can they give you with what can be a complex process.
+This should be the same answer for every company but is a good way to test their expertise and find out what assistance can they give you with what can be a complex process.
 Even in instances where they legally can't complete documents for you, do they provide the forms?
 Will they explain how to fill them out and guide you on when to do it?

-How will the Removals crew handle items you're concerned about?
+9. How will the Removals crew handle important items?

 Have you got any belongings you're worried about? e.g. fragile/valuable items?
 Would they suggest they crate them or use any special packing methods/materials?
 How on earth are they going to get your chandelier out?
 How will they make sure your mercury barometer isn't damaged?
-They should be able to provide re-assurance to you that they are experienced and knowledgable in handling requirements like yours.
+They should be able to provide reassurance to you that they are experienced and knowledgeable in handling requirements like yours.

 Will you be responsible for booking parking if you're in a restricted area or reserving spaces if it's a shared parking area?
 Who will dismantle any items of furniture that need taking apart to move?
 Are you doing any of the packing?
 What are their tips for being ready for the crew to arrive?

-How soon do you need to book your removals dates in?
+12. How soon do you need to book your removals dates?

 What happens if they change?
 What's the cancellation or postponement policy once you've booked?
 How long is your quote valid for?
 Is it fixed as long as your dates don't change?
 If you don't know your dates yet, after what period would your quote possibly change?
 (Note: The industry is seasonal so summer moves often cost more, shipping lines can also change their rates and currency fluctuations can affect costs too, so most movers fix their quotes based on either a set move date or a period of time).

-Where can you read reviews and previous international moving customer testimonials?
+14. Where can you read international moving customer reviews?

-Ask if they can point you in the direction of any independent reviews services their customers use for example Which?
-Trusted trader or the British Association of Removers 'ReferenceLine' service.
+Ask if they can point you in the direction of any independent review services their customers use for example TrustPilot or the British Association of Removers 'ReferenceLine' service.
 If they don't use independent review websites do they have reviews on their site or can they put you in touch with previous customers who can help you understand what the move experience is like?